-- Supplier applies suitable methods for monitoring of the process (automatic control loops, error proofing systems, automatic testing, etc.).
+- To respect specified tolerances, supplier applies suitable methods for monitoring of the process (automatic control loops, error proofing systems, automatic testing, etc.).
 Action taken in case of deviation.
-Records of noncompliance are maintained. - When using statistical concepts (e.g., SPC), Cp/Cpk targets are at least = 1.33, Pp/Ppk= 1.67.
-In case of deviation, reaction plans are set. - When control charts are used, the control limits are clearly specified and recognizable and the control charts are regularly maintained and reviewed. - Instructions, control documents, verification instructions... are available at work places, inspection stations, checking stations.
-They are consistent with other source documents (control plan, ...).
-They are written by multidisciplinary teams according to a standard format.
+Records of noncompliance are maintained. - Supplier must define the necessary capabilities for products / process characteristics to be followed.
+When using statistical concepts (e.g., SPC), Cp/Cpk targets are at least = 1.33, Pp/Ppk= 1.67.
+In case of characteristics where a certain capability cannot be obtained, a 100% inspection is required.
+In case of deviation, reaction plan are set. - When control charts are used, the control limits are clearly specified and recognizable and the control charts are regularly maintained and reviewed. - According to the last update validated, instructions, inspection documents, verification instructions,... are available at workplaces, inspection stations and verification stations and are updated after any changes are made.
+They are consistent with other source documents (inspection plan,...) and are drawn up by multidisciplinary teams using a standard format.